 By 1910 he had let the shop to Basil William Bryant.
 We believe from about 1916 the lease of the shop was taken over by Harry Talbot.
 On 21st March 1923 William Harris Ponting of Elmhurst retired draper sold the property to Harry Talbot draper of Thornbury for £1350.
 Click here to read more

 Harry Talbot – Harry was born in Norton Bridge, Staffordshire about 1883, the son of William Talbot a wheelwright and blacksmith and his wife, Sarah A. In 1910 Harry married Victoria Gwilliam in the Bristol area.
 They must have settled to live in Thornbury immediately.
-The 1910 Rate Book shows Harry as renting a shop from John Hodges Williams at the bottom of the High Street (which later became known as 5 High Street).
+The 1910 Rate Book shows Harry as renting a shop from John Hodges Williams at the bottom of the High Street (which later became known as Victoria House at 5 High Street).
 The 1911 census shows Harry was a draper aged 28 and Victoria was a dressmaker also aged 28 and born in Gloucester.

 The 1914 trade directory shows Harry was a general draper, silk mercer, selling fancy goods and a costumier.
 He also offered a mourning warehouse, dressmaking and millinery a speciality.
 He was also Secretary of Thornbury Cricket Club.